 - Use @mail light

-- Access other Microsoft services (for information on using the student version of Office available through Office 365, please see the Microsoft Software User Guides)
+- Access other Microsoft services (for information on using the educational version of Office available through Office 365, please see the Microsoft Software User Guides)

 To sign out of @mail, you must click Sign Out and close the Web browser.

 Microsoft Outlook will auto-configure your account settings when the Exchange/Outlook account type is selected and your email address and password are entered into the account dialog box.
 To access the account dialog box:

 - Outlook 2016/2019/O365 Windows/Mac first use: the account setup dialog will open automatically the first time Outlook is opened; select the account type Exchange/Outlook and enter your email address and password when prompted.

 - Outlook 2016/2019/O365 Windows: Control Panel > Mail > Profiles (you can then either create a new profile or edit an existing one).

 - Outlook 2016/2019/O365 Mac: Open Outlook and select Outlook > Preferences > +, select Exchange as the account type.

 - Sign in at http://live.sfsu.edu